tonytvo/blog-generator/content/blog/road-less-stupid/index.md

   - where have I optimized for easy instead of outcomes?

-# A CRISIS IS A TERRIBLE THING TO WASTE
+# A CRISIS IS A TERRIBLE THING TO WASTE.

 - The best time to learn the lessons (and avoid the dreaded dumb tax) is prior to making the mistake in the first place.
 - Making mistakes is inevitable; admitting them and learning the lesson is optional.
 I love what Dr. Buckminster Fuller said about this: "A mistake is not a sin unless it is not admitted."